JiejunShi/CAMDA/README.md

   - Because step **2.1** is very time-consuming for large datasets, we recommend to follow step **1.1** and **1.2** if you only want the weighted version of CAMDA, which performs better in terms of gene expression correlation.

 ## The supplementary data for CAMDA paper
-The methylation concurrence (CAMDA) was first introduced and published in:
+The methylation concurrence metric (CAMDA) was first introduced and published in paper below.

 Shi, J. *et al*.
 The Concurrence of DNA Methylation and Demethylation is Associated with Transcription Regulation. ***Nature Communications*** (2021).